 After selecting the survey, you'll be able to preview the call survey script to familiarize yourself before making calls.
 Select 'Preview' above Automated Dialing to view the script.

-Automated Dialing is our recommended method for calling.
-It works most efficiently when six or more individuals are calling for a single campaign at the same time, as that volume triggers the Predictive Dialer.
+Automated Dialing works most efficiently when four or more individuals are calling for a single campaign at the same time, as that volume triggers the Predictive Dialer.
 Automated dialing streamlines calls to remove bad numbers or no answers.
-This calling method includes landlines, and recently, mobile phones.
+This calling method includes all phone types specified during the survey creation process.

 Automated Dialing will show options to preview your script or begin calling with Take Call.